How To Handle Breathing Problems In Children (3-5 years)

 By Ashwin Dewan

 Is your child breathing faster than normal?
 Does she grunt while breathing?
 Or snort while sleeping?
-In most cases, breathing problems in preschoolers depend on the infection.
-The infection could either be viral or bacterial.
+These could be signs and symptoms of respiratory problems in your child.
+In most cases, breathing problems in children depend on the infection.
+The causes of infection could either be viral or bacterial.

 You should be observant of the signs and symptoms which may signal that your child has breathing difficulty.